 (294, 219, 922)

-Before chunking, page 1 of the document was 922 tokens.
-After chunking, the first two chunks are 294 and 219 tokens respectively — well within any model's context window and small enough for high-precision embedding.
+Here, we can see the effect.
+Before chunking, page 1 was 922 tokens.
+After chunking, the first two chunks are 294 and 219 tokens.
+That fits easily in any model's context window and is small enough for precise embedding.

 Tip

 The chunk_size parameter is in characters, not tokens.
-Roughly 1 token ≈ 4 characters for English text, so a chunk_size=1000 yields chunks of approximately 200–300 tokens — a good balance between precision (small chunks surface precise answers) and context (large chunks preserve paragraph-level meaning).
+Roughly 1 token ≈ 4 characters for English text, so a chunk_size=1000 yields chunks of approximately 200-300 tokens.
+That is a good balance between precision (small chunks surface precise answers) and context (large chunks preserve paragraph-level meaning).

 Imports